 How long can I expect work set by the school to take my child each day?

 Our remote learning provision follows the normal school timetable.
-A reminder of times of the school day are below.

 If my child does not have digital or online access at home, how will you support them to access remote education?